wspr-ncsu/hugo-theme-ncsu/exampleSite/content/_index.md

 ### Columns

 Shortcode to generate two columns.
-Optional parameter to set maximum width for each column.
+- `width` as optional parameter to set maximum width for each column in px (will wrap if wider).
+- `split` as optional parameter to set split ratio between columns (i.e. `split = "2/1"` for 66% and 33%).
+Overwrites any width parameter.

 The two columns are split by `<--->`.

 ```tpl